CivIcenia/civicenia.github.io/README.md

 - Install the site's dependencies: `bun install`

+### Loading the Site
+  - Run `bun admin.ts`
+  - Open http://localhost:4000, you should see the website

+There is a script called `admin.ts`, which runs [Astro](https://docs.astro.build/en/getting-started/) in development mode and start a [NetlifyCMS](https://v1.netlifycms.org/) proxy in local editing mode.
+You can access the NetlifyCMS dashboard by going to http://localhost:4000/admin/index.html, or by clicking the "Admin" navigation link on the site.

 ## Updating the Site

-There is a script called `admin.ts`, which you can invoke via `./admin.ts` or `bun admin.ts`.
-This script will run [Astro](https://docs.astro.build/en/getting-started/) in development mode and start a [NetlifyCMS](https://v1.netlifycms.org/) proxy.
-You can access the NetlifyCMS dashboard by going to http://localhost:4000/admin/index.html, or by clicking the "Admin" navigation link on the site.
+You either locally host and edit the site, or use the NetlifyCMS dashboard.

+**New Change:** https://civicenia.github.io/admin now hosts a DecapCMS edit page!
+Any edits made here will become pull requests on the website repo which can be approved by repo maintainers.

 The NetlifyCMS dashboard is extremely helpful when entering new bills and laws, but can be cumbersome with elections.
 I recommend using both the dashboard and your IDE with elections since you can then copy-paste party names and colours wholesale.
 DO NOT REMOVE REPEALED LAWS!
-Just toggle the "EXPIRED" switch in the dashboard.
+Just toggle the "EXPIRED" switch in the dashboard, so all legal text can be archived.

 ## Saving in the Dashboard

-Once you've finished editing something in the dashboard, you should see in the top left "UNSAVED CHANGES", and to the right of that is a dropdown-button labelled "Publish".
-Click that and choose the "Publish now" option.
-This will save your changes to disk.
+Once you've finished editing something in the dashboard, you should see in the top left **Unsaved Changes**, and to the right of that is a button labelled **Publish**.
+Click that and choose the **Publish now** option.
+This will save your changes to the disk, or the repo directly.

+If the option doesn't exist, click the **Save** button to the right of the top left "UNSAVED CHANGES".
+Then go back by clicking on the top left box with the arrow, and go to **Workflow** on the top left bar, and click onto your new change under **Drafts**.
+Then, click on the **Status** dropdown on the top left to the right of the **Save** button, and click on **Ready**, or **In Review** if **Ready** is not an option.

+If **Ready** is an option, you can then click on **Publish** and **Publish now** to publish to the site.

+If you clicked on **In Review** instead, this means you do not have edit permissions on the repo.
+Your "In Review" drafts are now stored on the repo as Pull Requests.
+Ask a repo maintainer to review and approve your changes.

 ## Particulars

 - Laws:
   - YOU NEED TO ADD THE LAW BEFORE YOU CAN POST THE BILL THAT ENACTED THE LAW!
-  - Run `admin.ts`
   - Open http://localhost:4000/admin/index.html
   - Click "Data" in the sidebar.
   - Click "Laws", this should bring up a page with all laws ordered from oldest to newest.
   - Click "Add law +"
   - Scroll down to the new form.
   - Follow the instructions.

 - Bills:
   - Run `admin.ts`